Citizenfour: Production

-By 2012, Poitras had begun work on the third film in her 9/11 trilogy (My Country, My Country (2006) and The Oath (2010)), which she intended to focus broadly on the topic of domestic surveillance for which she interviewed Assange, Greenwald, Binney, and Appelbaum.
+By 2012, Poitras had begun work on the third film in her 9/11 trilogy—following My Country, My Country (2006) and The Oath (2010)—which she intended to focus broadly on the topic of domestic surveillance for which she interviewed Assange, Greenwald, Binney, and Appelbaum.
 She was first contacted by Snowden in January 2013 after he was unable to establish encrypted communications with Greenwald.
 She flew to Hong Kong in late May 2013, where, over the course of eight days, she filmed Snowden in his hotel room at the Mira Hotel in Hong Kong.
 Later, she traveled to Moscow where she filmed a second interview with Snowden conducted by Greenwald.

 Production company Praxis Films was involved in the production of the documentary.
 The film was distributed by RADIUS TWC in the US, BRITDOC Foundation and Artificial Eye in the UK and Piffl Media in Germany.
 The broadcast rights for television were obtained by Channel 4 (United Kingdom), HBO Documentary Films (USA) and Norddeutscher Rundfunk (Germany).

 The soundtrack consists of portions of the Nine Inch Nails album Ghosts I–IV, which was released under a Creative Commons license (BY-NC-SA) in 2008.